francescapunzetti/hyperbolic_patch/README.md

 \\ width' = \frac{width}{2^{i-1}}
 \end{cases}$$

-The result is called hyperbolic patch; it's an image with smaller dimensions compared to the original.
+The output is an hyperbolic compressed patch; indeed, it's an image with smaller dimensions compared to the original.
-The seed square maintain the same dimension, while the rest of the image is compressed.
+In particular, the seed square maintain the same dimension, while the rest of the image is compressed.
 This operation is repeated using as seed section each square of the grid.

 The result is a series of images with reduced dimensions that focus on different features of the original image, as shown below: